 NOTES & HIGHLIGHTS

-Grand Falls, Green Falls & Russell Pond 20 miles
+Grand Falls, Green Falls & Russell Pond rating 20 miles

 round-trip